-- contribute to wildlife corridors allowing animals to move between habitats and refuges - offer protected natural settings for physical activity and visual pleasure.
+- offer protected natural settings for physical activity and visual pleasure.
 Looking out over natural spaces and green spaces gives visual relief from urban development. - with shade trees help with cooling the urban heat island. - encourage people to walk and cycle rather than using cars, which improves air quality.